OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

 ---------------

 A new library can be installed with the help of the :ref:`package manager <packagemanagement>`.
-Click `File->Install Library` to open the install library dialog.
+Click `File->Manage Libraries->Install Library` to open the install library dialog.
 OMEdit lists the libraries that are available for installation through the package manager.

 .. figure :: media/omedit_install_library.png